qbicsoftware/sample-notificator-cli/README.md

 ```

-#### Provide a config file
+## Configurations

 To run the tool you need to provide the credentials to access and read
 data from the database.
-Therefore, you need to set up a credential file
+Therefore, you need to set up a properties file
 which should contain the following content:

 - **Host**: provide the host name to access the DB